TB Drug Availability

 Supporting the Bedaquiline Patient Assistance Process

-NTCA provides and updates instructions and links to the application to request assistance from the Johnson & Johnson Patient Assistance Program for under- and uninsured patients who are prescribed SIRTURO® (Bedaquiline or BDQ) to acquire the drug for TB treatment.
+NTCA is currently updating instructions and links to the application to request assistance from the Johnson & Johnson Patient Assistance Program for under- and uninsured patients who are prescribed SIRTURO® (Bedaquiline or BDQ) to acquire the drug for TB treatment.